briancappello/flask-unchained/README.md

 ## The best way to build Flask apps

-Flask Unchained is **a Flask extension that implements a pluggable application factory turning Flask and its extension ecosystem into a completely integrated "opt-in" full-stack web framework**.
-Flask Unchained stays true to the API, concepts, and minimalist spirit of Flask, while also enabling you to rapidly build large/complex web apps and/or GraphQL/REST APIs with Flask.
+Flask Unchained is **a Flask extension that implements a pluggable application factory turning Flask and its extension ecosystem into a completely integrated "opt-in" full-stack web framework.** Flask Unchained uses "bundles" to make extensions work right out-of-the-box: **bundles are just like Django's "apps", except I think you'll find bundles are even more powerful and extensible**.

+> **With the release of v0.8, Flask Unchained is no longer just a "toy project".** :fire:Yes, it's still in alpha and *may set your servers on fire*:fire:, but this release marks the 3 year anniversary of the [first public commit](https://github.com/briancappello/flask-react-spa/commit/a3d51afe70f245400b90e4d553d8803baed38aa4#diff-158b9e98f24719b14939e0e70270acc3) Flask Unchained's true birthplace, [Flask React SPA](https://github.com/briancappello/flask-react-spa).
+(Flask Unchained as a standalone library grew out of that boilerplate [about 2 year ago](https://github.com/briancappello/flask-unchained/commit/19d604c829b798f2730b05dbfc65d3fa1bd76d85).)
+>
+> Point being, the architecture that makes this all work has had a pretty decent vetting by now. **The core API, and especially the concepts/abstractions it uses, are solid.** (Thanks in large part to standing on the shoulders of giants; see [acknowledgements](https://github.com/briancappello/flask-unchained#acknowledgements).)
+>
+> **Flask Unchained is designed to make Flask better than Django *at everything*, from the smallest single-file apps to micro-services to giant monolithic apps.** Of course I may be *just a bit* biased, but I've worked with Django by day for the past year, and while it is good - great even - I still think Flask with SQLAlchemy is decidedly even more powerful and flexible.
+>
+> It sure wasn't easy figuring out how to get everything working together to make Flask Unchained a reality - or that it would even be possible - but as it turns out, there is indeed a clean, powerful, flexible, and yet surprisingly simple-to-reason-about way to take Flask to the next level. **What Flask Unchained needs most is your feedback, experimentation, bug reports, and/or code contributions!**

-### Hello World
+### Hello Flask Unchained

-The classic hello world app is just as simple as stock Flask's:
+The classic "hello world" app is just as simple as it is with stock Flask:

 ```python
 # hello-flask-unchained/app.py